System Design Space

 RAG, retrieval quality, and groundedness

-This block focuses on data and retrieval design: indexing, document splitting, filtering, relevance evaluation, and hallucination reduction.
+The conversation shifts to data and the retrieval layer: indexing, document splitting, filtering, relevance evaluation, and hallucination reduction.
+Weak retrieval sinks the answer before the model gets a chance to help.

 • Which metrics do you track for retrieval and for response quality as a whole?